-We are a party to a five-year lease with the seller of Atlas Carpet Mills, Inc. to lease three manufacturing facilities as part of the acquisition in 2014.
-The lessor is controlled by an associate of ours.
-Rent paid to the lessor during 2018, 2017, and 2016 was \$1,003, \$978, and \$793, respectively.
+We were a party to a five-year lease with the seller of Atlas Carpet Mills, Inc. to lease three manufacturing facilities as part of the acquisition in 2014.
+The lessor was controlled by an associate of ours.
+Rent paid to the lessor during 2019, 2018, and 2017 was \$497, \$1,003, and \$978, respectively.
 The lease was based on current market values for similar facilities.
+These leases terminated as of September, 2019.

-We purchase a portion of our product needs in the form of fiber, yarn and carpet from Engineered Floors, an entity substantially controlled by Robert E. Shaw, a shareholder of ours.
-An affiliate of Mr. Shaw holds approximately 7.2% of our Common Stock, which represents approximately 3.5% of the total vote of all classes of our Common Stock.
+We purchase a portion of our product needs in the form of fiber, varn and carpet from Engineered Floors, an entity substantially controlled by Robert E. Shaw, a shareholder of ours.
+An affiliate of Mr. Shaw holds approximately 7.5% of our Common Stock, which represents approximately 3.5% of the total vote of all classes of our Common Stock.
 Engineered Floors is one of several suppliers of such materials to us.
-Total purchases from Engineered Floors for 2018, 2017 and 2016 were approximately \$8,200, \$7,200 and \$7,300, respectively; or approximately 2.6%, 2.3%, and 2.4% of our cost of goods sold in 2018, 2017, and 2016, respectively.
+Total purchases from Engineered Floors for 2019, 2018 and 2017 were approximately \$5,900, \$8,200, and \$7,200 respectively; or approximately 2.1%, 2.6%, and 2.3% of our cost of goods sold in 2019, 2018, and 2017, respectively.
 Purchases from Engineered Floors are based on market value, negotiated prices.
 We have no contractual commitments with Mr. Shaw associated with our business relationship with Engineered Floors.
 Transactions with Engineered Floors are reviewed annually by our board of directors.

 We are a party to a ten-year lease with the Rothman Family Partnership to lease a manufacturing facility as part of the Robertex acquisition in 2013.
-The lessor is controlled by an associate of ours.
-Rent paid to the lessor during 2018, 2017, and 2016 was \$278, \$273, and \$267, respectively.
+The lessor is controlled by a former associate of ours.
+Rent paid to the lessor during 2019, 2018, and 2017 was \$284, \$278, and \$273, respectively.
 The lease was based on current market values for similar facilities.
-In addition, we have a note payable to Robert P. Rothman related to the acquisition of Robertex Inc. (See Note 10 to our Consolidated Financial Statements).